-Biden administration’s original refugee cap still on table
+Refugee cap Biden administration touted — then ditched — is back on table

 The United States has welcomed refugees — people seeking admission to escape persecution, oppression or warfare overseas — for decades.
 Presidents are empowered to set annual targets for how many people to try to admit.

-The Washington Post reported last week that after he announced he was lifting the cap in early February, Biden grew concerned about the government’s response to the surge of unaccompanied children at the U.S.-Mexico border, prompting a delay in issuing a new directive that frustrated and confused his allies.
+The Post reported last week that after he announced he was lifting the cap in early February, Biden grew concerned about the government’s response to the surge of unaccompanied children at the U.S.-Mexico border, prompting a delay in issuing a new directive that frustrated and confused his allies.

 On April 16, the White House announced that it would in the meantime keep in place a record-low cap of 15,000 set by the Trump administration last year.
-Biden overruled his top foreign policy and national security aides, including Secretary of State Antony Blinken in deciding to keep the cap.
+Biden overruled his top foreign policy and national security aides, including Secretary of State Antony Blinken, in deciding to keep the cap.
 The White House backtracked later that day after fierce blowback from allies.

 Psaki said late that day that Biden was expected to set a final, increased cap by May 15 but gave little indication of what it would be, beyond suggesting that the number of refugees the president had previously aimed to admit was probably not feasible.
 “Given the decimated refugee admissions program we inherited, and burdens on the Office of Refugee Resettlement, his initial goal of 62,500 seems unlikely,” she said in a statement.